canonical/saml-integrator-operator/docs/tutorial/getting-started.md

 ```

-Run `kubectl get pods -n saml` to see the pods that are being created by the charms:
+Run `kubectl get pods -n saml-tutorial` to see the pods that are being created by the charms:
 ```
 NAME                            READY   STATUS    RESTARTS   AGE modeloperator-d465f6695-zvhk8   1/1     Running   0          2m33s